 When a return effect is masking the original signal too much, making it unclear and muddy in a mix, we can use a couple of techniques in order to address this issue.

 ~ Dry Vocals with the Song

-Let’s begin with using an EQ to sculpt the return effects WET portion of the signal, so that it does not intrude on the original in the mix.
-This is a path frequently taken by many producers.
-An EQ on the return channels is quite common to help those WET signals fit better into the mix, as any other element we would add into the mix.
+Let’s begin with using an EQ to sculpt the return effects WET portion of the signal so that it does not intrude on the original in the mix.
+Many producers frequently take this path.
+An EQ on the return channels is quite common to help those WET signals fit better into the mix.

 ~ This is how the Return of the Reverb sounds without the EQ

 ~ And this is how it sounds with an EQ on the Return

 ~ Listen to the Vocal with this Reverb applied

 Another useful technique is side-chaining the return channel while using the original DRY signal as a trigger for the side-chain compression.